gord02/Covid-Check-in/README.md

 Unpack webpack

-Use this command when updates to front end are made so the changes can be reflected in the backend
+Use this command when updates to front end are made so the changes can be reflected in the backend.
+Use this command in the root folder of frontend.
 ```
 npm run build
 ```